2025 United States strikes on Iranian nuclear sites: United States

+Texas congressman Tony Gonzales (R-Texas 23rd) proposed a new Iranian Campaign Service Medal for Operation Midnight Hammer for the pilots and support personnel of the aircraft involved.
+In June 2025 he filed H.R.
+4254 Iranian Campaign Medal Act that expanded eligibility to the entire Twelve-Day War.

 Democratic senator from Pennsylvania John Fetterman was the first Democratic senator to praise the strikes, saying: "As I've long maintained, this was the correct move by @POTUS.
 Iran is the world's leading sponsor of terrorism and cannot have nuclear capabilities.
 I'm grateful for and salute the finest military in the world."
 Fetterman previously stated that he hopes "the president finally does bomb and destroy the Iranians."
+In contrast, Democratic Representative Diana DeGette said Trump's "reckless actions are going to put the lives of American service members and American citizens at risk".
+Democratic Representative Ro Khanna, on the House Armed Services Committee, said, "The reality is, people want regime change in Iran, and they are egging this president on to bomb."

+The strikes were criticized by several commentators who were usually supportive of Trump, including Steve Bannon, Tucker Carlson and Theo Von, who saw them as a reversal of his prior anti-interventionist rhetoric.
+Republican Representative Marjorie Taylor Greene stated, "this is not our fight", and criticized the rationale for the strikes, noting, "There would not be bombs falling on the people of Israel if Netanyahu had not dropped bombs on the people of Iran first."
+Former U.S. ambassador to the UN and National Security Advisor under the Trump's first term John Bolton praised the strikes.

 The Council on American-Islamic Relations National Executive Director Nihad Awad said, "We condemn President Trump's illegal and unjustified act of war against Iran.
 This attack, carried out under pressure from the out-of-control Israeli government, took place despite the longstanding conclusion by our nation's intelligence community that Iran was not seeking nuclear weapons."
 He drew comparison with President George W. Bush's "disastrous" 2003 war in Iraq.

-The strikes were criticized by several commentators who are usually supportive of Trump, including Steve Bannon, Tucker Carlson and Theo Von, who saw them as a reversal of his prior anti-interventionist rhetoric.
-Former U.S. ambassador to the UN and National Security Advisor under the Trump's first term John Bolton praised the strikes.

-Fareed Zakaria believes that these attacks undermine the rules-based international order and that US attacks will not prevent Iran from obtaining nuclear weapons in the long term.
+Fareed Zakaria believed the strikes undermined the rules-based international order and that US attacks will not prevent Iran from obtaining nuclear weapons in the long term.
 He argues that the only way to ensure that Iran does not obtain nuclear weapons is through diplomacy.

 Masih Alinejad, an Iranian-American journalist and activist, opined on X that the Fordow nuclear site "was never about peaceful energy.
 It was built under a mountain to hide a nuclear program from the world, while the regime told its own people they couldn't even afford clean water or shelter."

 A CNN poll conducted by SSRS after the airstrikes showed that a majority of Americans disapproved of Trump's decision to launch airstrikes against Iran by a margin of 56% to 44%.